-- Deaths from terrorism fell to 7,142 deaths in 2021, representing a 1.1 per cent decrease from the prior - However, attacks increased by 17 per cent to 5,226 in 2021, largely due to violence in the Sahel region and instability in countries such as Afghanistan and Myanmar. - Seven of the ten countries most impacted by terrorism deteriorated in 2021.
+- Deaths from terrorism fell to 7,142 deaths in 2021, representing a 1.1 per cent decrease from the prior - However, attacks increased by 17 per cent to 5,226 in 2021, largely due to violence in the Sahel region and instability in country such as Afghanistan. - Seven of the ten countries most impacted by terrorism deteriorated in 2021.
 MENA, Europe, Russia and Eurasia, South America and sub-Saharan Africa regions all recorded falls in deaths from terrorism of at least ten per cent. - Three of the ten most impacted countries by terrorism in 2021 were in the Sahel region.
-Niger, Mali and Burkina Faso recorded substantial increases in terrorism deaths of 81, 174 and 74 respectively. - Myanmar had the largest increase in terrorism, where deaths increased from 24 to 521.
-This was followed by Niger where terrorism deaths increased from 257 in 2020 to 588 in 2021. - Afghanistan remains the country with the highest impact from terrorism for the third year followed by Iraq and Somalia.
-Deaths increased by 14 per cent to 1,426. - The deadliest attack of 2021 occurred when an Islamic State (IS) suicide bomber detonated two suicide bombs at Afghanistan's Kabul International Airport, resulting in 170 deaths and over 200 injuries.
-It was the deadliest attack in Afghanistan since 2007. - The Taliban were overtaken by IS as the world's deadliest terrorist group in 2021, despite deaths attributed to the group and its affiliates slightly declining from 2,100 to 2,066 deaths. - Jamaat Nusrat Al-Islam wal Muslimeen (JNIM) is the fastest growing terrorist organisation and was responsible for 351 deaths in 2021, a 69 per cent increase. - Of the 5,226 terrorist attacks recorded in 2021 only 52 per cent were attributed to a group - COVID-19 has affected the tactics used by terror groups to spread their ideology and their radicalisation and recruitment processes.1
+Niger, Mali and Burkina Faso recorded substantial increases in terrorism deaths of 81, 174 and 74 respectively. - Afghanistan remains the country with the highest impact from terrorism for the third year followed by Iraq and Somalia.
+Deaths increased by 14 per cent to 1.426. - The deadliest attack of 2021 occurred when an Islamic State (IS) suicide bomber detonated two suicide bombs at Afghanistan's Kabul International Airport, resulting in 170 deaths and over 200 injuries.
+It was the deadliest attack in Afghanistan since 2007. - The Taliban were overtaken by IS as the world's deadliest terrorist group in 2021, despite deaths attributed to the group and its affiliates slightly declining from 2,100 to 2,066 deaths. - Jamaat Nusrat Al-Islam wal Muslimeen (JNIM) is the fastest growing terrorist organisation and was responsible for 351 deaths in 2021, a 69 per cent - Of the 5,226 terrorist attacks recorded in 2021 only 52 per cent were attributed to a group - COVID-19 has affected the tactics used by terror groups to spread their ideology and their radicalisation and recruitment processes.1